 The Nuremberg Trials and Their Legacy

 The Holocaust was an unprecedented crime—a crime composed of millions of murders, wrongful imprisonments, and tortures, of rape, theft, and destruction.
 In the immediate aftermath of the Holocaust, the world was faced with a challenge—how to seek justice for an almost unimaginable scale of criminal behavior.
 The International Military Tribunal (IMT) held at Nuremberg, Germany, attempted to broach this immense challenge on a legal basis.
-In 2010, we marked the 65th anniversary of the IMT, a watershed moment in international justice.
-The commemoration of this anniversary coincides with numerous atrocities occurring in our world today-crimes that again challenge us to ask: Can justice ever be done?
+In 2015, we mark the 70th anniversary of the IMT, a watershed moment in international justice.
+The commemoration of this anniversary coincides with numerous atrocities occurring in our world today—crimes that again challenge us to ask: Can justice ever be done?

 “We must establish incredible events by credible evidence.”